This post has affiliate links to products I use and love. If you buy something I can make a small commission, so thanks in advance. 🙂

 Which is what makes the announcement from Bluprint regarding their imminent closure so puzzling.

-Add to this streaming boom the fact that we are also experiencing a sewing boom.
+2020 was both a streaming boom and a sewing boom.
 To be more accurate, A CRAZE.
 An absolute revival in the craft of sewing brought about by the most widely discussed home craft of 2020, mask making.
 Love them or hate them, disagree with their use or not, one thing is for certain.
 Fabric masks are everywhere.

 Sewing machines under $600 sold as quickly as they could be unboxed.
 I know about this as the sales manager at the sewing machine store shared with me the absolute of insanity that is sewing machine sales in America in spring of 2020.
 Singer backordered everything except their most expensive models for weeks.